vpetersson/redmine/README.md

 You should now be able to connect to redmine on `0.0.0.0:3000` on your host server.
 Since no SSL is used here, it is recommended that you use something like Nginx with SSL as a reverse proxy in front of Redmine.

+You will also find some useful scripts [here](https://github.com/vpetersson/redmine/tree/master/bin).

 ### Optional variables

  * -e "ENABLE_GIT_USER=True"